Author

 Seasonality: Year-round

 The Blue Jay is known for its bold blue coloring and loud, jarring call.
 These birds are intelligent, social, and sometimes aggressive when protecting their territory.
-They are particularly common in the eastern half of the United States, where they can be found year-round.
+They are particularly common in the eastern half of the United States.

 Blue Jays are notorious for their varied diet, which includes seeds, nuts, fruits, and small animals.
 They are known to mimic the calls of hawks, possibly to scare other birds away from food sources.
 Blue Jays are regular visitors to bird feeders, especially those filled with peanuts and sunflower seeds.